Kitware/SMTK/doc/userguide/graph/filtering-and-searching.rst

 + ``node-typename`` specifies matches to names returned from any node's ``typeName()`` method.
 The type name may be

-    + an exact match for a component's type-name (with no enclosing quotes);
+    + a "bare" component's type-name (with no enclosing quotes) to match any object which inherits the given type-name;
-    + a single-quoted type-name;
+    + a single-quoted type-name which requires an exact match to the component's type-name;
     + a forward-slash-enclosed regular expression matching one or more type names; or
     + ``*`` or ``any`` to indicate any graph node should be considered.